 One thing I love about pinball is the cool people you meet.
 Mike at FlipMods was a customer of mine, with whom I became very good friends.
 He and I have collaborated on a few mods – where we’ve shared ideas, designed / modeled together, shared printing tips, etc. We’ve agreed to sell these mods on both our sites, and share the proceeds equally.
 We identify these mods under the ‘RocketFlip’ banner – a combination of Rocket City Pinball and FlipMods.

 Of course!
 I grew up playing a 1963 Slick Chick (my father’s favorite game) in my home, and I sharpened my skills at our favorite campground (T2), and on the local bowling alley’s game rotation (T2, TAF, JP DE, AFM).
 I played occasionally over the next few decades whenever I’d encounter a machine in the wild.
 Then in 2016, I started collecting & repairing machines of my own – finding, learning, fixing, trading/selling my way up into better & better games along the way – and as of mid-2024 had seen a total of 72 games come & go through my possession.
 In late 2022, I started playing in IFPA sanctioned tournaments.
 I rose quickly in the rankings (becoming one of the IFPA’s Biggest Movers), soon won a tournament for the first time, and then finished 2023 ranked #14 in the state of Florida, qualifying for the state championships in my first full year of tournament play!
-I’m still chasing that ‘big’ tournament win, and have knocked at the door several times (e.g., 2nd of 35, 3rd of 50, 3rd of 57, 3rd of 44, 3rd of 43).
+I’d been chasing that ‘big’ tournament win for nearly two years (knocking at the door several times — 2nd of 35, 3rd of 50, 3rd of 57, 3rd of 44, 3rd of 43), and finally achieved it in September 2024 when I won a two-day PAPA-card style tournament (1st of 38) at The Pinball Lounge (the best place to play in central Florida)!